Youth Empowerment Fund

 At the heart of this fund is that it is youth-led.
 It is all about projects for young people by young people with the guidance of supporting organisations.

-This prospectus will share information on how to make an application to the Youth Empowerment Fund (YEF) grant programme and guidance on how to develop high quality applications.
+This information explains how to apply for the Youth Empowerment Fund (YEF) grant programme and build a great application.

 What outcomes do we want to achieve?